torrejonv/teranode/docs/architecture/teranode-architecture.md

 - **Block Propagation**: When a block is found, its validation is expedited due to the continuous processing of subtrees.
 If a node encounters a subtree within a new block that it is unaware of, it can request the details from the node that submitted the block.

 This proactive approach with subtrees enables the network to handle a significantly higher volume of transactions while maintaining quick validation times.
 It also allows nodes to utilize their processing power more evenly over time, rather than experiencing idle times between blocks.
-This model ensures that the UBSV can scale effectively to meet high transaction demands without the bottlenecks experienced by the BTC network.
+This model ensures that Teranode BSV can scale effectively to meet high transaction demands without the bottlenecks experienced by the BTC network.

 ---

 ## 3. Node Workflow

-At a high level, the UBSV node performs the following functions:
+At a high level, Teranode performs the following functions:

-1. **Transaction Submission**: UBSV nodes are subscribed to a IPv6 or alternative broadcast service, and transactions are expected to be received by all nodes.
+1. **Transaction Submission**: Teranodes are subscribed to a IPv6 or alternative broadcast service, and transactions are expected to be received by all nodes.

 2. **Transaction Validator**: Transactions are validated by the TX Validator Service.
 This service checks each received transaction against the network's rules, ensuring they are correctly formed and that their inputs are valid and unspent (verified by the UTXO Lookup Service).
 Once validated, the status of transactions are updated in the TX Meta Store, indicating they have not been included in a block yet and are eligible for inclusion.

 3. **Subtree Assembly**: The Block Assembly Service ingests transactions and organizes them into subtrees.
-"Subtrees" are a key component of the UBSV node, allowing for efficient processing of transactions and blocks.
+"Subtrees" are a key component of Teranode, allowing for efficient processing of transactions and blocks.
 A subtree can contain up to 1M transactions.
 Once a subtree is created, it is broadcast to all other nodes in the network.
    * Note - nodes are expected to arrive to similar or equal subtree compositions.
 All nodes should have the same transactions in their subtrees, but the order of the transactions may differ.
 As they build their subtrees, nodes will broadcast these subtrees to each other.